awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-imagebuilder-imagerecipe-systemsmanageragent.md

 # AWS::ImageBuilder::ImageRecipe SystemsManagerAgent<a name="aws-properties-imagebuilder-imagerecipe-systemsmanageragent"></a>

-Contains settings for the SSM agent on your build instance\.
+Contains settings for the Systems Manager agent on your build instance\.

 ## Syntax<a name="aws-properties-imagebuilder-imagerecipe-systemsmanageragent-syntax"></a>